swcarpentry/python-novice-gapminder/_episodes/18-style.md

 ## Use docstrings to provide builtin help.

-*   If the first thing in a function is a character string that is not assigned directly to a variable, Python attaches it to the function as the builtin help variable.
+If the first thing in a function is a character string that is not assigned directly to a variable, Python attaches it to the function as the builtin help variable.
+This string (that provides documentation) is also known as a *docstring*.
-*   Called a *docstring* (short for "documentation string").

 ~~~
 def average(values):